PROFILE - Grade 11

 Answer:

-A. Any power relationship is political in nature.
+A. Any power relations are political in nature.

-B. Politics as a sphere of public life has developed in an industrial society.
+B. Politics as a field public life developed in an industrial society.

 1) only A is true